ELELAB/PDBminer/README.md

 ```

 ## Running PDBminer the first time
 There are two ways of running PDBminer.
-Either by using and input file, or by using the command line
+Either by using an input file, or by using the command line
 to find the available structures for a single protein.
 In the directory examples are three examples and their commands in the do.sh file.
 Consider testing the installation and use
 by running one or more of these.